tableau/extensions-api/docs/trex_sandbox_test.md

 ```

-After you update the `.trex` file to point to the sandboxed instance, you can start the sandbox sever (**npm run start-sandbox**), start Tableau and try it out.
+After you update the `.trex` file to point to the sandboxed instance, you can start the local sandbox sever (**npm run start-sandbox**), and then open Tableau and try it out.

+For information about making your Sandboxed Extension available to others, see [Publish Sandboxed Extensions]({{site.baseurl}}/docs/trex_sandbox_publish.html).
+The local development environment can't be used to deploy or publish your extension.

 ## Troubleshoot the test environment